If you were in Anderson Tractor Supply on Feb. 23, 2020 you may have heard some c-r-a-z-y sounds – pug squeals, not barks, but squeals.

 Education and Consistency is the Key

 When a customer brings their pet in to see me it may be their first time or it may be their 40th time.
 They may have recently adopted their dog or cat and have no idea how they behave for nail trims.
-Or, you know for sure their dog will try and tear my face off if I’m not careful.
+Or, they know for sure their dog will try to escape and bite.

 In the store that day as the pug was squirming to free her mom’s grip, I explained what was going on and how we were going to help her.
 I asked if they had ever seen a toddler throw a fit in a grocery store because they wanted candy or a toy and many people nodded.